Dan-Patterson/geonumeracy/docs/crossings.md

 **Second check**

-If the denominator in the above equations is zero (`denom == 0`), then there is no intersection.
+If the denominator is zero (`denom == 0`), then there is no intersection.
 The segments are either parallel or collinear but not touching.

 ```python
 denom = x10 * y32 - y10 * x32  # -- 18.0  equivalent to ... np.cross(p1-p0, p3-p2)
 ```

 So the segments do intersect (surprise!).

 **Third, fourth and fifth checks**

 Determine the other ``cross-products``.

 ```python
 s_num = x10 * y02 - y10 * x02
 t_num = x32 * y02 - y32 * x02